peteroupc/html3dutil/doc/H3DU.Math.md

 * [vec3dist](#H3DU.Math.vec3dist)<br>Finds the straight-line distance from one three-element vector to another, treating both as 3D points.
 * [vec3dot](#H3DU.Math.vec3dot)<br>Finds the dot product of two 3-element vectors.
+* [vec3fromWindowPoint](#H3DU.Math.vec3fromWindowPoint)<br>Unprojects the X and Y <i>window coordinates</i>,
+and a Z depth coordinate, given in a 3-element vector, using the given transformation matrix and viewport width and height.
 * [vec3length](#H3DU.Math.vec3length)<br>Returns the distance of this 3-element vector from the origin, also known as its <i>length</i> or <i>magnitude</i>.
 * [vec3lerp](#H3DU.Math.vec3lerp)<br>Does a linear interpolation between two 3-element vectors;